 Do you sell luxury watches online, run an e-commerce watch store, or regularly ship high-value items (Rolex, Patek Philippe, Audemars Piguet, Cartier)?
 A watch damaged during shipping is every seller’s worst nightmare (Chrono24).
 Worse still: if the shipping carrier can prove that you didn’t provide adequate or sufficient packaging, they may even refuse to compensate you.

-Luxury watches are highly sought-after items that are easily resold and are a prime target for theft (according to Eurosender), and some carriers do not insure luxury watches or jewelry (BR Gang Forum): if the package is lost, there is no compensation.
-This guide provides you with PRO tips for packing Rolex, Patek, Audemars Piguet, and other luxury watches using specialized materials and anti-theft techniques.
-Bonus: discover the exceptional Claisy rate of 0.60% reserved for professional watchmakers.
+This guide provides you with PRO tips for packaging Rolex, Patek, Audemars Piguet, and other luxury watches using specialized materials and anti-theft techniques.
+Bonus: You’ll discover Claisy’s exceptional rate reserved for professional watchmakers.

 Why is the packaging of a luxury watch essential for shipping?